-"Make haste!" continued the Doctor, fixing his looks upon Gretchen; "make haste, young hazeleyed thing, and let us hear your dream."
+"Make haste!" continued the Doctor, fixing his looks upon Gretchen; "make haste, young hazel-eyed thing, and let us hear your dream."

-"I dreamed," said Gretchen, trembling, "that

-Mr. Bear must go into that closet, and be locked in.
+"I dreamed," said Gretchen, trembling, "that Mr. Bear must go into that closet, and be locked in.
 Then, all the children were to form a magic circle in the middle of the room, and move slowly round, hand in hand, nine times, saying,-

 "Oh, Mr. Bear!

-Shake off your hair!
+Cupid hears your fond prayer!

 Remember your mother's words-never despair!"

 "After this, a glass of punch and a slice of cake were to be placed ready for each to take the moment the door was opened, and they saw that the charm was complete.
-I dreamt this would cause Mr. Bear to change to the likeness of somebody you are all very fond of.
+I dreamt this would cause Mr. Bear to be made happy somehow.
 And then--"